Spain Digital Nomad Visa Guide (2024)

 Benefit #2: High-speed Internet service

-Spain holds 10th place in the world for the fastest internet speed on fixed broadband.
+Spain holds the 10th place in the world for the fastest internet speed on fixed broadband.

-That is a tremendous result because, for digital nomads, the internet is one of the basic needs.
+That is a tremendous benefit because, for digital nomads, a good internet connection is one of the basic needs.

-According to the experience of many people who have lived in Spain, even the basic home internet is fast enough for performing various activities online.
+According to the experience of many people who have lived in Spain, even the basic home internet is fast enough for most people working from home.

 Therefore, you can rest assured that you will have a stable and quick connection for your online work and virtual meetings

-For now, Barcelona has the fastest average internet speed — median download speed 199.35 Mbps/median upload speed 164.98 Mbps — but other cities are also improving and have good results.
+For now, Madrid has the fastest average internet speed — the median download speed is 219.74 Mbps while the median upload speed is 159.01 Mbps — but other cities are also improving and have good results.

 🎓 Pumble Pro Tip

 High-speed internet and beautiful weather that await you in Spain might not be important anymore if a problem in remote work communication appears.
-To learn how to avoid any communication problem in remote work, check out our article:
+To learn how to avoid communication problems in remote teams, check out our article:

 Benefit #3: Rich social life opportunities